-CRM with big data enabled should able to manage conversations in any alert from multiple data sources for problem prevention because reacting to problems after they happen is usually more expensive than addressing them proactively.
-Proactive strategies will improve customer services.
+Prevention is better than cure; this is applicable in case of big data enabled CRM system also.
+CRM with big data enabled should be more effective and less expensive if it can proactively address customer's problems.
+These proactive strategies will improve customer services.
 For instance, we give a simple scenario-identifying battlefield to win new customers or keep existing ones.
 Before customers engage in any service or product, customers spend a lot of time researching on their own, and gathering information takes place even before engaging with a marketing staffs or sales representative.
 It becomes the job of the marketing staffs to accurately predict what product or service will best fits, attract, and engage customers.
 Marketing staffs get connected with the potential customers in their social networks and trying to understand the views or type of person interest.
 Then, marketing teams design the most promising leads and develop highly targeted messages and campaigns through notification, push message, or alerts responding to the needs of potential customers with personalized content that influences engagement decisions.
-A great customer support will increase loyalty, revenue, brand recognition, and business opportunity.
+This effort of customer support will increase loyalty, revenue, brand recognition, and business opportunity for banks.